For six months now, the days have grown shorter and the nights have grown longer in the Northern Hemisphere – but that’s about to reverse itself.

 Winter solstice traditions and celebrations

-Many of the ancient symbols and ceremonies of the solstice live on today.
-Here are five extraordinary places to experience something magical during winter's relentlessly long night:
+Many of the ancient symbols and ceremonies of the winter solstice live on today.

 UNITED KINGDOM: Cornwall and Stonehenge

-Better known for pirates than the solstice, the town of Penzance on the southwest coast of England has revived a delightful array of Cornish solstice events leading up to December 21.
+Better known for pirates than the solstice, the town of Penzance on the southwest coast of England has revived a delightful array of Cornish solstice events leading up to winter solstice.
 The Montol Festival is a fun mix of pagan customs and more recent Christmas traditions that were once common throughout Cornwall.

 Early in the week, join in caroling and other events.
 On the solstice, referred to here as Montol Eve, get your dancing card ready for the Guise, a community dance in which people dress in masks and other “topsy-turvy” disguises based on a 19th-century tradition of the rich dressing in rags while poorer citizens effected a “mock posh” look.